 Grimm's Fairy Tales, by Brothers Grimm.
 Struck by the similarity of some of the stories to Mr Spider and other African folk tales.

 The New Jim Crow, by Michelle Alexander.
 A monumental book.
 The introduction and chapter titled "The Color of Justice" are required reading.
 Anyone who considers her an extreme ideologue would needs to explain why in the acknowledgements she points out that her husband, a federal prosecutor, "does not share my views about the criminal justice system."
-If the evidence of her research is not enough, this admission of other points of view speaks to a deep honesty and authenticity.
+If the evidence of her research is not enough, this admission of other points of view speaks to honesty and authenticity.

 State of Terror, by Hillary Clinton and Louise Penny.
 A pretty good thriller.
 I'm skeptical of the premise that the ones behind it all are extremist "patriots."
 I think the story would be more believable if it turned out to be money- and power-grubbing assholes who manipulate the extremists.